rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/_index.md

     ```
 * **Cert-Manager** - (Optional) If you choose to install with Rancher Self-Signed TLS certificates, you will need the [`cert-manager`](https://github.com/helm/charts/tree/master/stable/cert-manager) image.
 You may skip this image if you are using you using your own certificates.

-    Fetch and the latest `cert-manager` Helm chart and parse the template for image details.
+    Fetch the latest `cert-manager` Helm chart and parse the template for image details.

     ```plain
     helm fetch stable/cert-manager